Disability pension and work

 1st, 2nd and 3rd degree invalidity pensions and employment

 So whether you have a partial or full disability pension, you can work.
-It is not a problem to work as a regular employee, as a contract worker or as a business owner.
+It’s not a problem to work as a regular employee, on a contract or even as a business.
 Even if you have a level 3 disability, you can still work full-time.
 For this reason, slightly absurd situations can sometimes arise.

 An example of such an absurd situation is a person who needs to use a wheelchair.
-This falls into the category of a particularly severe functional impairment of the nervous system, which is associated with entitlement to a Grade 3 disability pension.
+This falls into the category of a particularly severe functional disability of the nervous system.
 At the same time, however, such a person is easily able to work full-time in sedentary jobs, even as a well-paid IT specialist or successful entrepreneur.
-He or she can earn hundreds of thousands and still receive a 3rd degree disability pension.
+He or she can earn hundreds of thousands of dollars and still receive a 3rd degree disability pension.
 On the other hand, we may have a person who suffers from severe anaemia that reduces his overall performance, causing extreme fatigue, dizziness, etc. Such a person cannot do almost any work properly.
 Yet he or she will only qualify for a first degree disability pension.

 You should be aware that in some cases you may be restricted from working.
 Based on your medical condition, you may be restricted from working at night, you may only be able to work sitting down or you may have limited working hours.
 You must then comply with these restrictions.